liquicode/jsongin/tests.md

       ✔ It sorts an array of objects
       ✔ It sorts across multiple keys
       ✔ It sorts in reverse order
+    Distinct Tests
+      ✔ It gets a distinct array of objects
+      ✔ It gets a distinct array using multiple keys

   200) Comparison Operator Tests
     $eq Tests